 When we get to double digits, it is the same thing, but I like to introduce a method called the “bow tie method.”
 Just as before, students would decompose both factors into an expanded form.
 Then they multiply in a bow tie method.
 If you look at the illustration below, you can see this method through the use of the colors.
 I actually have my students draw it on their papers to help them so they don’t miss a factor as they are multiplying.
 As they work through the bow tie method, they record the products for each one.
 Once finished, they add the products together to get the final product.

 Understandably, if you prefer to have your students begin preparing for the traditional algorithm, you could have them do the “bow tie” method in the traditional algorithm motions, like in the chart below.
 Overall, the point of the “bow tie” method is to make sure no factors are missed or hit twice.

-For students to truly be ready for multiplying larger numbers with the traditional algorithm, they must first go through the strategies that Common Core requires.
+For students to truly be ready for multi-digit multiplication with the traditional algorithm, they must first go through the strategies that Common Core requires.
 This requires us to also teach in the way that students learn best.
 If you want your students to do well with multi-digit multiplication, you will need to scaffold the concepts by first starting with the concrete method of using an area model, working to a semi-concrete, representational model of the box method, and then into both the distributive property and the partial products method.

 Using just one method will not cut it.
 Students need this gradual release with multi-digit multiplication before they’ll be ready or they just won’t fully understand the concept and be successful.